 If a service is required in the long term we usually prefer incorporating it, for example well measurement (logging), perforating or work-over.
 At Perenco the internalisation of these skills is experienced as a strength that allows us to leverage service costs and service quality.

-Similarly, we are committed to taking some distance towards standard solutions, which are most of the time oversized for our projects.
+Similarly, the Group is committed to taking some distance towards standard solutions, which are most of the time oversized for our projects.
 Engineers are on site at the source of data recovery; they are expected to understand the fields entrusted to them, to reflect and show ingenuity in order to establish tailor-made specifications customised for each site and to manage their operations safely.

 Operations: a crossroads of engineering jobs